-SENATE BILL 885
+SENATE BILL 885 RATIFIED BILL

-Commerce Committee Substitute Adopted 4/10/01 House Committee Substitute Favorable 8/8/01

-Short Title: Unsafe Buildings.
-(Public)

-Sponsors:

-Referred to:

-April 4, 2001
+AN ACT AMENDING CERTAIN STATUTES REGULATING UNSAFE BUILDINGS AND TO EXTEND THE TIME DURING WHICH COUNTIES MAY DISPOSE OF DWELLINGS AT PRIVATE SALE THAT WERE PURCHASED UNDER THE HAZARD MITIGATION GRANT PROGRAM.

-PURCHASED UNDER THE HAZARD MITIGATION GRANT PROOF The General Assembly of North Carolina enacts: SECTION 1.
+The General Assembly of North Carolina enacts:

+SECTION 1.
 G.S.
-160A-426 reads as rewritten: "§ 160A-426.
-Unsafe buildings condemned. (a) Residential Building-Building and Nonresidential Building or Secure building which that shall appear to the inspector to be especially danged because of its liability to fire or because of bad condition of walls, overload defective construction, decay, unsafe wiring or heating system, inadequate egress, or other causes, shall be held to be unsafe, and the inspector shall and of the dangerous character of the structure to a conspicuous place on the extension that the building. (b) Nonresidential Building or Structure. - An-In addition to the granted in subsection (a) of this section, an inspector may declare a not building or structure within a community development target area to be meets both of the following conditions: (1) It appears to the inspector to be vacant or abandoned.
-Structure. - erous to life aded floors, the means of a notice erior wall of the authority on residential unsafe if it
+160A-426 reads as rewritten:

+"§ 160A-426.
+Unsafe buildings condemned.

+(a) Residential Building.Building and Nonresidential Building or Structure. - Every building which that shall appear to the inspector to be especially dangerous to life because of its liability to fire or because of bad condition of walls, overloaded floors, defective construction, decay, unsafe wiring or heating system, inadequate means of egress, or other causes, shall be held to be unsafe, and the inspector shall affix a notice of the dangerous character of the structure to a conspicuous place on the exterior wall of said the building.

+(b) Nonresidential Building or Structure. - An In addition to the authority granted in subsection (a) of this section, an inspector may declare a nonresidential building or structure within a community development target area to be unsafe if it meets both of the following conditions:

-(2) It appears to the inspector to be in such dilapidated concause or contribute to blight, disease, vagrancy, fire or sate to be a danger to children, or to tend to attract person fety hazard, as intent on
+(1) It appears to the inspector to be vacant or abandoned.

-criminal activities or other activities which that would public nuisance. (c) If an inspector declares a nonresidential building or structure to

-unsafe under subsection (b) of this section, the inspector must affix a notice of the unsafe character of the structure to a conspicuous place on the exterior wall of the building.
+- (2) It appears to the inspector to be in such dilapidated condition as to cause or contribute to blight, disease, vagrancy, fire or safety hazard, to be a danger to children, or to tend to attract persons intent on criminal activities or other activities which that would constitute a public nuisance. - (c) If an inspector declares a nonresidential building or structure to be unsafe, unsafe under subsection (b) of this section, the inspector must affix a notice of the unsafe character of the structure to a conspicuous place on the exterior wall of the building.
 For the purposes of this subsection, section, the term "community development target area" means an area that has characteristics of a development zone under G.S.
 105-129.3A, a "nonresidential development redevelopment area" under G.S.
 160A-503(10), or an area with similar characteristics designated by the city council as being in special need of revitalization for the benefit and welfare of its citizens."